-Advanced Model Targets support recognition and tracking of one or more objects from all sides, all contained in a single Advanced Model Target Database.
-Recognition ranges can be defined up to a full 360-degrees around every object, without requiring the user to align an outline of the model with the physical object to start tracking.
+Advanced Model Targets support recognizing and tracking one or more objects from all sides, all contained in a single Advanced Model Target Database.
+Recognition ranges can be defined up to 360 degrees around every object without requiring the user to align an outline of the model with the physical object to start tracking.

 The Model Target Generator (MTG)

-Use the Model Target Generator to create a Model Target with an Advanced View and then submit it as a training set and export the Advanced Model Target Database.
+Use the Model Target Generator to create a Model Target with an Advanced View, submit it as a training set, and export the Advanced Model Target Database.
 See the Model Target Generator User Guide to set up a Model Target.

 Multiple Objects and Multiple Advanced Views - One Database

-An Advanced Model Target Database can accommodate many use cases of which, perhaps the most common, is a single Model Target with an Advanced View.
+An Advanced Model Target Database can accommodate many use cases, perhaps the most common of which is a single Model Target with an Advanced View.

 But the database could also look like this: